bencebosko/edf-viewer-frontend/README.md

 Frontend part of the EDF viewer application, written in Angular 18.

-EDF files (European Data Format) is a binary file format for storing biomedical time-series data used in healthcare.
+EDF files (European Data Format) are storing biomedical time-series data used in healthcare.

 ### Requirements
 * **Node 22.x** (or other Node compatible with Angular 18)